williscool/will.vc/src/pages/home/index.md

 homeMainContent: >-
   ## About Me

   ### Tech Strategy Consultant and ex Silicon Valley software engineer.

-  Have shipped web and mobile apps for everything from small clients as a freelancer to top tier Silicon Valley Startups and Giants
+  Have shipped web and mobile apps for everything

+  from small clients as a freelancer ...

+  to top tier Silicon Valley Startups and Giants
 callToActions:
   firstCTA:
     heading: Visit my LinkedIn
     linkType: external
     linkURL: 'https://www.linkedin.com/in/31iqml/'
     subHeading: >-
-      There's a ton of info about stuff I've worked on there. (which has double meaning because I used to work there)
+      There's a ton of background on about stuff I've worked on there. (which has double meaning because I used to work there)
   secondCTA:
     heading: Contact me